poretsky/youtube-dl-emacs/README.md

 This package also takes care of proper redirection of the Youtube requests and Invidious pages preparation for better view in W3m.

+## Authorization via cookies

+Sometimes Youtube can cease to serve anonymous requests requiring the user to be authorized.
+The simplest way to overcome the situation is to get authorization visiting Youtube with a browser and then use `youtube-dl-cookies-from-browser` customization option to share the obtained cookies.

 ## Limitations

 To display the size and progress, this package relies on a specific